After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 A student who, in the opinion of the CLS faculty, demonstrates serious professional behavior problems will be notified by the director of the Division of Clinical Laboratory Science and will be placed on probation.
 The student will be given a professional improvement plan and will be re-evaluated.
 If the student still does not meet the expectations for professional behavior, the CLS faculty will meet to consider dismissing the student from the program.
 The student may request a meeting with the faculty to present pertinent information.

-If the CLS faculty decides that a student should be dismissed from the program based on deficiencies in professional behavior, the student will be notified in writing.
-If the student wishes to appeal the dismissal decision, he or she must initiate the appeal process within 20 calendar days of the date of receipt of the dismissal letter.
+If the CLS faculty decides that a student should be dismissed from the program based on deficiencies in professional behavior, the student will be notified by email and/or in writing.
+If the student wishes to appeal the dismissal decision, he or she must initiate the appeal process within 20 calendar days of the date of receipt of the dismissal decision.

 Students are expected to be present and on time for all scheduled classes and on-campus laboratory sessions.
 In case of expected absence (e.g., surgery), students must notify the Clinical Laboratory Science faculty in advance.
 In case of unexpected absence or tardiness, students must notify the appropriate faculty member(s) as soon as possible.
 Students in clinical rotations must notify the clinical education coordinator and call the clinical facility.
 For extended illnesses, documentation from a physician may be required.